What is the People?

 The People is on a mission to empower thousands of Americans to fix our broken democracy one conversation at a time.
 In May 2019, the first National Assembly of The People will be held in Washington, D.C.
 One hundred citizens from all 50 states, representing all demographics, sides, and views will come together to discuss our broken government and what we as citizens can do to address it.

-Coming out of the Assembly, the People will continue to expand its state chapters with energy, direction and guidance from the People’s founding document and topics discussed at the National Assembly.
+Coming out of the Assembly, the People will continue to expand its state chapters with energy, direction, and guidance from the People’s founding document and topics discussed at the National Assembly.

-Is the People independent of a political party?
+Are the People independent of a political party?

 The People is not aligned with any party.
 From its start, we have been made up of a range of people who value non-partisan work.
 Our Executive Director identifies as an independent, Frank Luntz is a Republican, and Andrew Shue identifies as a Democrat.
 From the beginning, this work has been about bringing diverse Americans with a wide range of viewpoints together by engaging in civil conversations.